AndiH/QuantifiedSelf/Commits/README.md

   * `updateLocalDb.py` – Updates the database created by `createLocalDb.py`.
 It is called by Git's `post_commit` hook and puts the latest commit from the current working directory in the database.
 No arguments passable.

-  * `importLocalCommits.py` — Searches for Git repositories in the user's home directory and extracts the commits made so far.
+  * `importLocalCommits.py` — Searches for Git repositories in a given path (default: the user's home directory) and extracts the commits made so far.
 Calls functions to extract data from `updateLocalDb.py`.
 Only commits from the local user are considered.
 Help output:

         usage: importLocalCommits.py [-h] [--max-repos N] [--no-recursive]
                                      [--paths PATHS [PATHS ...]]